meridium/Meridium.FacebookRescrapeURI/README.md

 Sometimes you need (or want) to take control over the timeout.
 You can do that.

 `rescraperInstance.Timeout = (int)(0 -> System.Threading.Infinite)(default: 100 000 ms)`

+## Installation

+Find it in our NuGet-feed.

+`Install-Package Meridium.FacebookRescrapeURI`